jpdias/jpdias.github.io/_posts/2021-03-20-yet-another-rpi-cluster.md

 description: "Yet another Raspberry Pi cluster build with some network, monitoring and automation perks."
 ---

 Those who are hardware tinkers and hackers know how easy it is to accumulate hardware thingies: single-board computers, microcontrollers, sensors and so on.
 One of those are Raspberry Pi's of different version that lay around accomulating dust.
-It was time to give some usage to those idle computing resources in the form of a cluster.
+It was time to give some usage to those idle computing resources in the form of a cluster for doing some experiments with networking, distributed computing, automation, etc.

 <!--more-->